AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/environment_settings.md

 ## Detecting Theme

-When you want to detect the theme of the environment where your add-on is running, or if you want to be notified if it changes, you can use the following example.
-This is useful for knowing what theme is currently set in Adobe Express, so you can use the same in your add-on UI, or apply a change to your UI when the user changes their Adobe Express theme.
+When you want to detect the theme of the environment where your add-on is running or if you want to be notified if it changes, you can use the following example.
+This is useful for knowing what theme is currently set in Adobe Express, so you can use the same in your add-on UI or keep it in synch when the user changes their Adobe Express theme.

 <InlineAlert slots="text" variant="info"/>

 Currently, Adobe Express only supports a "light" theme, though this will be changing to include support for a "dark" theme in the future.
-See the snippet below for an example of how to use and detect the theme, as well as the [related SDK Reference section](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-ui/#theme).
+See the snippet below for an example of how to use and detect the theme, as well as the [related SDK Reference section](/references/addonsdk/app-ui.md#theme).

 ### Example